thijer/LAMAS-group11/site/README.md

 Changes are made on /src directory.
 Content.vue file inside the /src/components folder has all the content from the report.
 [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/) is used as component library and [Vue3](https://vuejs.org/) as framework.

+## Build
+CI/CD is not configured yet, so manual build is necesarry to update the github site.
+You need to run the build command ```npm run build``` inside the site folder, or run ```npm run build --prefix site``` if you are on the root repo folder.
+Then commit the changes and push.